viveksharma9123/salaarserver0909/README.md

 # GirlfriendGPT - Your personal AI companion

-Welcome to the GirlfriendGPT repository.
 This is a starter project to help you build your personalized AI companion with a unique personality, voice, and even SELFIES!

 ## Deprication warning.